Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 robot 40:
 - By bugpesto.
-- References Ralsei from Deltarune.
+- References Ralsei from Deltarune: Chapter 1.

 robot 41:
 - By Drian114.